How to Fold a Pocket Square – 5 Pocket Square Folds

 Small pocket squares

-Smaller pocket squares don’t always give you enough to material to do more intricate pocket square folds.
+Smaller versions don’t always give you enough to material to do more intricate folds.
 This begs the question: How big is a pocket square?
-There is no standardized size, but If you’ve got a pocket square that’s smaller than 11 in. x 11 in., it can be tough to do more than square fold it.
+There is no standardized size, but If you have one that’s smaller than 11 in. x 11 in., it can be tough to do more than square fold it.

-Linen fibers stiffen the fabric, making linen pocket square, and pocket squares with linen blended into them, easy to fold into a squared off edge.
-Because they hold their shape, linen pocket squares also let you create little nonchalantly stylish elements like edges that don’t line up.
+Linen fibers stiffen the fabric, making linen easy to fold into a squared off edge.
+Because they hold their shape, linen also let you create little nonchalantly stylish elements like edges that don’t line up.

 Pocket squares made out of cotton tend to be thin and prone to creasing.
-You can fold a cotton pocket square into a square fold once and never unfold it again.
+You can fold a cotton one into a square fold once and never unfold it again.
 Just be sure to use a beefed up fold to give the square some oomph.

 So you may be wondering how to fold a silk pocket square into a square fold.
 Will it keep its shape?
-The answer is, it depends on how the silk is woven, but generally speaking, silk pocket squares are harder to fold square.
-If you’ve got a silk pocket square, we suggest you start with the puff folds below.
+The answer is, it depends on how the silk is woven, but generally speaking, silk is harder to fold square.
+If yours is silk, we suggest you start with the puff folds below.

 Brown Wool Pocket Square by Black Lapel